 The primary difference between individual and professional Amazon seller plans is your projected volume of sales.

-Typically, individual Amazon seller plans are for sellers who will likely sell 40 units (or less) of their product each month, while professional Amazon seller plans are for sellers who plan on selling more than 40 units per month.
+- Professional Amazon seller plans — for sellers who plan on selling more than 40 units per month.

-Here are a few questions to ask yourself before you start selling products on Amazon.
+Having trouble figuring out which plan is best for you?
+Here are a few questions to ask yourself before you start selling products on Amazon:

 Are you going to sell more than 40 products per month?